 Hewlett-Packard Co.’s announcement last week that it would purchase Autonomy Corp. amid its plans to jettison parts of its personal computer business has some industry watchers asking about HP’s strategy and whether it could mean a change in the way data is collected and used.

-HP said it will acquire the British enterprise search and
+HP said it will acquire the British enterprise search and content management software maker as it transforms its business by cutting back on tablets, including the TouchPad, and smartphones.

 Combining HP’s well-developed sales channels and vast partner program with Autonomy's lineup of information management software products has analysts keeping close watch.